CellDynamics/QuimP/Readme.md

 1. *installation* - **default** profile, sets location of manual to `master` branch
 2. *testing* - block registration window
 3. *development* - sets location of manual to `develop` branch.
-Use also mocked BOA filters and blocks registration window.
+It uses also mocked BOA filters and blocks registration window.
 4. *dev-collectdeps* - copies all project dependencies to `target/dependencies`